Juhyung8371/AI-ML-CV-Projects/Reinforcement Learning/Smart Snake PPO/README.md

 * Exploring more nuanced and accurate methods for evaluating outcomes, moving beyond simplistic metrics like scores.
 So far, what I have are factors such as the number of voids and tail reachability.
 * I can improve upon the CNN policy by experimenting with advanced techniques like frame stacking to capture the sense of movement in images.
 Additionally, I can explore synergies by combining heuristic approaches with CNN to enhance learning outcomes.
-* Implementing a more sophisticated memory system, such as Long Short-Term Memory (LSTM), to enable the agent to learn fine techniques from individual games and overarching strategies from multiple runs.
+* Implementing a more sophisticated memory system, such as Long Short-Term Memory (LSTM), can enable the agent to learn fine techniques from individual games and overarching strategies from multiple runs.
 * Introducing an auto-hyperparameter tuning feature, streamlining the process of finding optimal configurations for faster and more efficient model training.

 # <ins>References</ins>